 We’ve committed to planting approximately 543,000 trees on council-owned land over the next 10 years.
 We will be planting in parks and schools as well as planting in fields to create new woodlands.

-We have now identified suitable woodland sites and are producing the Woodland Creation Design Plans for phase one of the project.
-These plans will make sure the right tree is planted in the right place.
+We have identified suitable woodland sites and have produced the Woodland Creation Design Plans for phase one of the project.
+These plans make sure the right tree is planted in the right place.

 The Queen’s Green Canopy